-This function packs its arguments into a binary structure for use with &beacon_inline_execute.
-The format string options here correspond to the BeaconData C API available to BOF files.
+This function packs its arguments into a binary structure for use with & Months Education-execute.
+The format string options here correspond to the BeaconData\ C API available to BOF files.
 This API handles transformations on the data and hints as required by each type it can pack.